anitasanap17/OffensiveSecurity/README.md

 # OffensiveSecurity
 The purpose of the Offensive Security project is to attack and highlight the vulnerabilities of a fictional organization, Rekall Corporation (created by the university).
-Rekall's new Web Application has vulnerabilities hidden throughout the web application.
-Performed Offensive security and indicated these vulnerabilities in the report.
+Rekall's new Web Application and Operating systems Linx and Windows machines have vulnerabilities hidden throughout the web application and OS.
+Performed Offensive security (Pentesting) and indicated these vulnerabilities in the report.